jragon442/OpeningRangeBreakoutATR_NT8.cs/README.md

         {
             if (State == State.SetDefaults)
             {
-                Name        = "OpeningRangeBreakoutATR_NT8";
+                Name        = "OpeningRangeBreakoutATR";
                 Description = "Opening Range Breakout with ATR-based stop loss/take profit.
-Designed to plot on a 35/4 NinZaRenko chart while using a 1-minute series for the 9:30-9:45 ET opening range by default.";
+Designed to plot on a NinZaRenko chart while using a 1-minute series for the 9:30-9:45 ET opening range by default.";

                 Calculate                = Calculate.OnEachTick;
                 IsOverlay                = true;
                 DrawOnPricePanel         = true;
                 DisplayInDataBox         = true;
                 PaintPriceMarkers        = true;
                 IsSuspendedWhileInactive = true;

                 StartHour   = 9;